-Google Apps is an online office suite based on the relatively new concept of cloud computing.
-Using Gmail as the foundation, they have created a full suite of online software.
+Google Apps - now called G Suite - is an online office suite based on cloud computing.
+Using Gmail as the foundation, the engineers at Google have created a full suite of online software.
 If you are considering this, then you're in good company.
-According to Google, more 2 million businesses are currently using Google Apps, with more than 3000 new customers signing up every day.
+This is an extremely popular service with attractive price points (it starts at $6 per user per month).

 3 Ways Google Apps Can Help Your Business

 - Maintenance, Upgrade and Investment Free: Let Google and the secondary service providers worry about power surges, failed hard drives, upgrades, and compatibility while you run your business.